ealva-com/preference-store/README.md

   }
 }
 ```
-Each preference provides a Flow of it's values.
-As the preference value is committed a new value
+Each preference provides a Flow of its values.
+As the preference value is committed the value
 is emitted from the flow.
 ```kotlin
 private suspend fun watchSimplePrefsInt(simplePrefs: SimplePrefs) {